behzadsp/eloquent-dynamic-photos/README.md

 return [
-    'disk' => 'public', // Disk to use for storing photos 'root_directory' => 'images', // Root directory for photos 'quality' => 50, // Quality for encoding the photos 'format' => 'webp', // Format of the stored photos 'slug_limit' => 240, // Name limit to save in database
+    'disk' => 'public', // Disk to use for storing photos 'root_directory' => 'images', // Root directory for photos 'name_attribute' => 'slug', // Model attribute used for file name 'quality' => 50, // Quality for encoding the photos 'format' => 'webp', // Format of the stored photos 'slug_limit' => 240, // Name limit to save in database